Compact Complex Surfaces of Locally Conformally Flat Type: Developing map of a locally conformally flat manifold

 by the following procedure.
 Take $a\in O^+(n+1,1)$ so that for $y=(y_1\cdots y_{n+1})$ and $a(y,1)=(a_1y, a_2y)\in \mbb R^{n+1}\times \mbb R^+$ i.e. $a_2:=\pi_{n+2}\circ a \circ \pi_{1\cdots n+1}$ define

-This is a conformal map on the sphere since it is the map $y\mapsto (a_1y,a_2y)$, an isometry of the sphere on its image, followed by rescaling via the factor $(a_2y)^{-1}$.
-So whenever we define a locally conformally flat structure, instead of local conformal diffeomorphisms into $\mbb R^n$, we map into $S^n$. \beg{defn} A {\em locally conformally flat} structure on a smooth manifold $M$ is a smooth atlas $\{(U_i,h_i)_{i\in I}\}$ where the maps $h_i:U_i\to S^n$ are diffeomorphisms onto their image and the transition maps $h_i\circ h_j^{-1}\in\tn{M\"ob}(S^n)$ after restriction. \end{defn} Now start with one of the flattening (or rounding) maps $h_1:U_1\to S^n$.
+This is a conformal map on the sphere since it is the map $y\mapsto (a_1y,a_2y)$, which is an isometry of the sphere on its image, followed by rescaling via the factor $(a_2y)^{-1}$.
+So whenever we define a locally conformally flat structure, instead of local conformal diffeomorphisms into $\mbb R^n$, we map into $S^n$. \beg{defn} A {\em locally conformally flat} structure on a smooth manifold $M$ is a smooth atlas $\{(U_i,h_i)_{i\in I}\}$ where the maps $h_i:U_i\to S^n$ are diffeomorphisms onto their images and the transition maps $h_i\circ h_j^{-1}\in\tn{M\"ob}(S^n)$ after restriction. \end{defn} Now start with one of the flattening (or rounding) maps $h_1:U_1\to S^n$.
 Let $\alpha$ be a path in $M$ beginning in $U_1$.
 We would like to analytically continue $h_1$ along this path.
 Proceeding inductively, on a component of $\alpha\cap U_i$ the analytic continuation of $h_1$ is a shift away from $h_i$, i.e. of the form $\Gamma\circ h_i$ for some $\Gamma\in \tn{M\"ob}(S^n)$.
 This way $h_1$ is analytically continued along every path of $M$ starting at a point in $U_1$.
-So that there is a global analytic continuation $D$ of $h_1$ defined on the universal cover $\wt{M}$ since it is defined as a quotient space of paths in $M$. $D$ is called the {\em developing map} of the locally conformally flat space.
+Therefore, there is a global analytic continuation $D$ of $h_1$ defined on the universal cover $\wt{M}$ since it is defined as a quotient space of paths in $M$. $D$ is called the {\em developing map} of the locally conformally flat space.

-If one starts with a different flattening open subset instead of $U_1$, one gets another developing map which differs from $D$ by a composition of a M\" obius transformation.
-So the developing map is defined uniquely up to a composition with an element in $\tn{M\"ob}(S^n)$.
+If one starts with a different flattening open subset instead of $U_1$, one gets another developing map which differs from $D$ by a composition with a M\" obius transformation.
+Hence, the developing map is defined uniquely up to a composition with an element in $\tn{M\"ob}(S^n)$.
 This uniqueness property has the following consequence.
 Given any covering transformation $T$ of the universal covering, there is a unique element $g\in \tn{M\"ob}(S^n)$ such that